What is a nursing facility administrator (NFA)?

-A: Enforcement is the action taken by the agency (DADS) against a licensed NFA upon a finding of a violation of Texas Health and Safety Code, Chapter 242, Subchapter I, Nursing Facility Administration, or 40 Texas Administrative Code (TAC) Chapter 18, Nursing Facility Administrators.
+- A finding of a violation of Texas Health and Safety Code, Chapter 242, Subchapter I, Nursing Facility Administration, or 26 Texas Administrative Code (TAC) Chapter 555, Nursing Facility Administrators; and/or

-Q: What action may the agency take against the license of an NFA found in violation?
+What action may the agency take against the license of a NFA found in violation?

 - Revocation of license;